dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-29-Fun-of-Dissecting-Paper.md

 # Fun of Dissecting Paper

-In this post, we will take a different approach in learning a topic.
-We will be looking at various papers in the topic of Learning to learn aka Meta-Learning but here we will provide a [curriculum](http://www.depthfirstlearning.com/), starting with introduction to the meta-learning and then diving into specifics of different algorithms in meta-learning and finally implementing them.
+In this post, we will take a different approach to learn a topic.
+We will be looking at various papers in the topic of <span class='purple'>Learning to learn aka Meta-Learning</span> but here we will provide a [curriculum](http://www.depthfirstlearning.com/), starting with introduction to the meta-learning and then diving into specifics of different algorithms in meta-learning and finally implementing them.

 > All the codes implemented in Jupyter notebook in PyTorch -- [meta_learning_baseline](https://github.com/dudeperf3ct/DL_notebooks/blob/master/Meta%20Learning/meta_learning_baseline.ipynb), [meta_learning_baseline++](https://github.com/dudeperf3ct/DL_notebooks/blob/master/Meta%20Learning/meta_learning_baseline%2B%2B.ipynb) and [meta_learning_maml](https://github.com/dudeperf3ct/DL_notebooks/blob/master/Meta%20Learning/meta_learning_maml.ipynb)